Antrim boxer in first ever bareknuckle bout

-A BOXER from Antrim is set to take part in Ireland’s first ever official bareknuckle title bout this weekend.
+A BOXER from Antrim is set to take part in Ireland’s first ever official bareknuckle title bout next weekend.

 Cruiserweight Conor ‘Da Crook’ Cooke, who runs Heat MMA in the town, has been fighting in various disciplines for around 15 years and is now setting his sights on his first Irish title, which he is aiming to bring back to Antrim.

-The Antrim fighter has confirmed he ‘decided to jump into bare knuckle game’ and will debut at Cabra West in Dublin on June 25.
+The Antrim fighter has confirmed he ‘decided to jump into bare knuckle game’ and will debut at a rescheduled event on Friday July 1 at a behind-closed-doors location in Northern Ireland, which will be livestreamed to ticket-holders for the original event in Dublin.

 “But with set back after set back after set back with my pro boxing career I needed something.